cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 Now you can test your new configuration by checking if you can still access the repository.
 Do `sudo cvmfs_config chksetup` to again test the configuration, including access to all configured Stratum 1 servers through all configured proxy servers.
-Furthermore, to confirm you are really using your Squid proxy (and to see which if there are more than one), you can do:
+Furthermore, to confirm you are really using your Squid proxy (and to see which if there are more than one), mount your repository (e.g. by doing an `ls`) and then run:
 ```
 cvmfs_config stat -v repo.organization.tld
 ```